kaushik-kundu/analytics-ai/oci-postgresql-genai-lab/3-discover/discover.md

 - Discover services that have been created by automation and that comprise the solution

 ### Prerequisites
-- You've completed the previous labs
+- You've completed the previous labs.

 ## Task 1: Compartment